stat545ubc-2023/mda-Andyrooooo16/MDA-2-Andrew.md

 just pick 8, and explain whether the data is untidy or tidy.

 <!--------------------------- Start your work below --------------------------->

+To answer this question, I will be analyzing whether my vancouver\_trees\_age dataset is clean or not.
+I will be showing data below from the first 8 columns.For the most part, the data is tidy as it follows the aforementioned three statements defining tidy data.
+Each column highlights a specific variable and does not additionally expand any column values.
+During the data cleaning process, I did not choose to ommit outliers that had missing values within a row.
+Specifically, “cultivar\_name” column within the first 8 columns includes some NA values.
+I chose not to remove these rows because “cultivar\_name” was not a column of data I was using in my analysis.
+Since the rest of the observations were complete, I decided that I could still include them in the dataset.

+    #Demonstration of first 8 columns

+    first_8_columns <- vancouver_trees_age[, 1:8]
+    print(first_8_columns)

+    ## # A tibble: 146,611 × 8
+    ##    tree_id civic_number std_street    genus_name species_name cultivar_name
+    ##      <dbl>        <dbl> <chr>         <chr>      <chr>        <chr>
+    ##  1  149556          494 W 58TH AV     ULMUS      AMERICANA    BRANDON
+    ##  2  149563          450 W 58TH AV     ZELKOVA    SERRATA      <NA>
+    ##  3  149579         4994 WINDSOR ST    STYRAX     JAPONICA     <NA>
+    ##  4  149590          858 E 39TH AV     FRAXINUS   AMERICANA    AUTUMN APPLAUSE
+    ##  5  149604         5032 WINDSOR ST    ACER       CAMPESTRE    <NA>
+    ##  6  149616          585 W 61ST AV     PYRUS      CALLERYANA   CHANTICLEER
+    ##  7  149617         4909 SHERBROOKE ST ACER       PLATANOIDES  COLUMNARE
+    ##  8  149618         4925 SHERBROOKE ST ACER       PLATANOIDES  COLUMNARE
+    ##  9  149619         4969 SHERBROOKE ST ACER       PLATANOIDES  COLUMNARE
+    ## 10  149625          720 E 39TH AV     FRAXINUS   AMERICANA    AUTUMN APPLAUSE
+    ## # ℹ 146,601 more rows
+    ## # ℹ 2 more variables: common_name <chr>, assigned <chr>

 <!----------------------------------------------------------------------------->

 ### 2.2 (4 points)